 Provision for children with special educational needs is a matter for the whole school.
-The governing body, the school's head teacher, the SENCo and all other members of staff, particularly class teachers and learning support assistants, have important day-to-day responsibilities.
+The governing body, the school's head teacher, the SENDCo and all other members of staff, particularly class teachers and learning support assistants, have important day-to-day responsibilities.
+All class based staff are familiar with the SEN Support Guidance for schools, the Graduated Approach.